 Net metering and self-consumption solar PV should become part of the utility business model

 There are three key drivers behind the continuing net-metering and self-consumption solar PV market growth in Europe, which is expected in the next decade according to Europe Net Metering and Self-Consumption Solar PV Market Outlook 2016 - 2025.
 First one is the drastic reduction of feed-in tariffs in many countries.
-Therefore feed-in tariffs started to lose their power as driver of renewable energy growth since 2011 and this process will continue.
-The second one is grid parity, which is progressing and by 2025 not only sun-belt countries, but also a lot of countries with less solar irradiation will have grid parity.
-The third one is growth of the smart grid concept, market and services, which make it easier to integrate renewable energy systems for net-metering and self-consumption.
+Therefore feed-in tariffs started to lose their power as drivers of renewable energy growth since 2011 and this process will continue.
+The second one is grid parity, which is progressing and by 2025, not only sun-belt countries but also a lot of countries with less solar irradiation will have grid parity.
+The third one is the growth of the smart grid concept, market and services, making it easier to integrate renewable energy systems for net-metering and self-consumption.

 With 179 charts, maps and tables, together with policy and support schemes overview in 44 countries, competitive landscape and smart grid development investigated, the report Europe Net Metering and Self-Consumption Solar PV Market Outlook 2016 - 2025 gives you a perfect visual breakdown of European net metering and self-consumption solar PV market.

-More information you can read in executive summary brochure of this report:
+More information you can read in the executive summary brochure of this report: